Daphne Oram: Daphne Oram's Wonderful World of Sound

 Daphne Oram's Wonderful World of Sound is a play that detailed Oram's life and career.
 It was presented by Blood of the Young and Tron Theatre.
 The play premiered in Glasgow on 9 May 2017 and toured around Scotland from May 2017 to June 2017.
 The play was written by Isobel McArthur and directed by Paul Brotherston.
 It was live-scored by Anneke Kampman, a Scottish electronic sound artist.

 The Oram Awards

-The Oram Awards was launched by the PRS Foundation and the New BBC Radiophonic Workshop to celebrate "emerging artists in the fields of music, sound and related technologies in honour of Daphne Oram, and other pioneering women in music and sound."
-The inaugural Oram Awards took place on 3 July 2017 at the Turner Contemporary in Margate, as a part of the Oscillate Festival of Experimental Music And Sound.
-Two female innovators received the highest reward of £1,000, while six other female innovators received £500.
+The annual Oram Awards was launched by the PRS Foundation and the New BBC Radiophonic Workshop to celebrate "emerging artists in the fields of music, sound and related technologies in honour of Daphne Oram, and other pioneering women in music and sound."
+The inaugural Oram Awards took place on 3 July 2017 at the Turner Contemporary in Margate, as a part of the Oscillate Festival of Experimental Music and Sound.
+Two female innovators received a prize of £1,000, while six others received £500.